anjalishah03/Text-Summarizer-using-Transformer/README.md

-# Dialogue Summarization with Fine-tuned T5
+# Text Summarization with Fine-tuned T5

 This repository contains code for fine-tuning a T5-small model for dialogue summarization using the SAMSum dataset.
 The model is trained to generate concise summaries from conversational text.